swiftlang/swift-evolution/proposals/0443-warning-control-flags.md

 A diagnostic group is a stable identifier for an error or warning.
 It is an abstraction layer over the diagnostic identifiers used within the compiler.
 This is necessary because diagnostics within the compiler may change, but we need to provide stable user-facing identifiers for them.

 A diagnostic group may include errors, warnings, or other diagnostic groups.
-For example, the `availability_deprecated` diagnostic group includes warnings related to the use of an API marked with the `@available(..., deprecated: ...)` attribute.
-The `deprecated` diagnostic group includes the `availability_deprecated` group and other groups related to deprecation.
+For example, the `DeprecatedDeclaration` diagnostic group includes warnings related to the use of an API marked with the `@available(..., deprecated: ...)` attribute.
+The `Deprecated` diagnostic group includes the `DeprecatedDeclaration` group and other groups related to deprecation.

 Diagnostic groups may expand over time, but they can never become narrower.
 When a new diagnostic is added to the compiler, it is either included in an existing group or a new group is created for it, which in turn can also be included in one of the broader groups, if appropriate.